-Q: I am able bodied, does my disabled buddy sail for free?
+Q: I am non disabled, does my disabled buddy sail for free?

 A: No, everyone pays the same price.
-The prices in our brochure are already subsidised by up to 50% from our fundraising activities and we need an equal number of able bodied and disabled people for us to be able to sail the ship safely.
+The prices in our brochure are already subsidised by up to 50% from our fundraising activities and we need an equal number of non disabled and disabled people for us to be able to sail the ship safely.
 Through funding we are sometimes able to offer funded berths.
 Keep a watch on the website for updates on these.

 Q: I am sailing with a friend, will I have to spend all of my time with my buddy?